Dark Energy with Logarithmic Cosmological Fluid: Introduction

 \section{Introduction}

-One of the most intriguing discovery of modern cosmology is the acceleration of the Universe \cite{Riess:1998cb,Perlmutter:1998np} and it is widely believed that dark energy of repulsive nature is causing the current acceleration.
-Many candidates of the dark energy have been proposed \cite{Carroll:2003qq,Copeland:2006wr,Sahni:2006pa}, among which the cosmological constant is the most accepted one.
-Along with yet another unidentified constituent of the Universe called dark matter, they compose standard cosmological model, $\Lambda-{\rm CDM}$ \cite{Komatsu:2008hk}.
-It is remarkable that the observable Universe can be well addressed with the $\Lambda-{\rm CDM}$ model.
-Still, extreme fine-tuning of the cosmological constant \cite{Weinberg:1988cp} has been unsatisfactory feature of the model.
-That is, the current cosmological constant must have an the unnaturally small value compared to Planck scale.
+One of the most intriguing discovery of modern cosmology is the acceleration of the Universe \cite{Riess:1998cb,Perlmutter:1998np} and dark energy of a repulsive nature is widely believed to be causing the current acceleration.
+Many candidates for the dark energy have been proposed \cite{Carroll:2003qq,Copeland:2006wr,Sahni:2006pa}, among which the cosmological constant is the most accepted one.
+Along with yet another unidentified constituent of the Universe called dark matter, they compose the standard cosmological model, $\Lambda$CDM \cite{Komatsu:2008hk}, which can address the observable Universe remarkably well.
+Still, an extreme fine-tuning of the cosmological constant \cite{Weinberg:1988cp} has been the unsatisfactory feature of the model.
+That is, the current cosmological constant must have an unnaturally small value compared to the Planck scale.

-An alternative proposal to explain the dark energy is the quintessence model \cite{ratra, caldwell} in which a scalar field is added as an indispensable component of the universe.
+An alternative proposal to explain the dark energy is the quintessence model \cite{ratra, caldwell} in which a scalar field is added as an indispensable component of the Universe.
 In this approach, the smallness of the cosmological constant is achieved by a dynamical decay of the scalar field energy density.
-It has the very attractive features of tracking behavior and attractor solutions \cite{Copeland:2006wr} such that galaxy formation is not affected too much by the quintessence field and the dark energy becomes dominant only at the late stage of the Universe causing the current acceleration.
-However, in order to achieve the late time dark energy dominance, thus providing a possible solution of the coincidence problem \cite{Carroll:2003qq}, the theory has to be fine-tuned to a certain extent such that the energy density today must be very close to the critical density \cite{Copeland:2004cz}.
+It has the very attractive features of tracking behaviors and attractor solutions \cite{Copeland:2006wr} so that galaxy formation is not affected too much by the quintessence field and the dark energy becomes dominant only at the late stage of the Universe, thereby causing the current acceleration.
+However, in order to achieve the late time dark energy dominance, thus providing a possible solution of the coincidence problem \cite{Carroll:2003qq}, the theory has to be fine-tuned to a certain extent so that the energy density today is very close to the critical density \cite{Copeland:2004cz}.